symfony/symfony-docs/form/data_mappers.rst

 Creating a Data Mapper
 ----------------------

 Suppose that you want to save a set of colors to the database.
-For this, you're using an immutable color object::
+For this, you are using an immutable color object::

     // src/Painting/Color.php